polklabs/survey-of-the-month/README.md

   - `#color# with #color# and #color#` -> "blue with red and green"
     - Should never become "blue with blue and red"

+### Order Of Operations
+ - Inline choices are always parsed first, allowing you to choose between multiple keys before parsing them
+ - Variables are next, variable values are parsed during this time too.
+    - Ex: [animal1:#animal#] -> "animal1":"duck"
+ - Lastly all remaining keys are parsed
 ---

 ## WIP